justindav1s/rh-sso-openshift-oracle/README.md

 In the **build** folder there is

    * **Dockerfile** : this specifies the build of our new custom image. the first **FROM** line may need to be edited to point at the coreact location and/or tag for the base image.
-The Dockerfile then copies resources out of **dependencies** folder and puts them in the appropriate folders in the image/
+The Dockerfile then copies resources out of **dependencies** folder and puts them in the appropriate folders in the image
-   *
+   * **build-openshift.sh** : this deploys a BuildConfig template (**docker-build-template.yaml**) to Openshift and perform the Docker build there, tag the image and dend it to a repository.
+   * **build-local-docker.sh** : this does a Docker build/tag/push on a local machine, in which only Docker is installed.
+This can be the quickest most convenient method.

 ### Image Deploy